somayehsharifi69/somayehsharifi69/README.md

 ## Introduction

-I am a seasoned mathematician with over 10 years of extensive research experience in mathematics, specializing in Optimization Problems, Game Theory, Statistics, Numerical Analysis, and Quantum Computing.
+I am a seasoned mathematician with several years of extensive research experience in mathematics, specializing in Optimization Problems, Game Theory, Statistics, Numerical Analysis, and Quantum Computing.

 To date, my experience as a researcher in my field of study has been extremely rewarding and productive.
 I aspire to advance my expertise in Data Sciences, Machine Learning, and Algorithms.
 My ultimate goal is to become an expert in a specific domain and subsequently share my research experience and ideas within the education field.
+Committed to continuous learning and sharing knowledge through educational initiatives.

 ## Skills